covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API DataModel/Navigating the project data.md

 }

-' Set filter category to "PLUG"

 oPage.Filter.resetFilter()

 oPage.Filter.Category = Function.Enums.Category.PLUG

-' Get all functions filtered by category=PLUG

-Dim arrFuncs As Function() = oPage.Functions

-Dim oF As Function

 For Each oF In  arrFuncs

-   Dim sPlugName As String = oF.Name

-   ' Do something with the Name

 Next
 ```

 Please mind that using navigation properties in order to set properties of an object in a nested way (e.g.  oRectangle.Pen.ColorId = 5) will not work.
 In the example you need to first get the  Pen  object from the rectangle and then change the color ID and afterwards set the changed  Pen  object back to the  Rectangle  class.